carinaluise/social-media-app/readme.md

 2. In a new terminal window clone the repository to your local machine:

     ```
-    git clone <repository-url>
+    git clone git@github.com:carinaluise/social-media-app.git
     ```

+    Note: if not using SSH keys use HTTP version (avail. github)

 3. Navigate to the project directory:

     ```
-    cd <project-directory>
+    cd social-media-app
     ```

-4. Install dependencies in root, client and backend using Yarn:
+4. Install dependencies in root, client and backend using Yarn (or other package manager):

     ```
     yarn